azlee91/gtav-fivem-server/README.md

 Finally, restart the FiveM server container using `$ docker-compose restart fivem_server` so it can connect to the DB

-That's it! :hooray: Start up the FiveM client and connect to the server!
+That's it! :tada: Start up the FiveM client and connect to the server!

 ## Adding Scripts/Mods